ValcsevDaniel/BudapestHousePricePredictionML/README.md

 ## ML algorithm

 Due to the fact that this is a regression problem and I have structured data I experimented with some ensemble methods.
-Using RandomForestRegressor, I have achieved **99.1%** accuarcy *(training on the first 14 districts in budapest, the score is a mean value of the cross validated accuracy)*.
+Using RandomForestRegressor, I have achieved **82%** accuarcy *(on r2 score)* and **70%** accuracy on my cross validation mean score.